-Delhi businessman, friend assaulted by bouncers at hotel; Case lodged | Law-Order
+Delhi businessman, friend assaulted by bouncers at hotel; case lodged | Law-Order

-The bouncers are also seen thrashing, punching and kicking the victims.The police said the victim and his friend got into an argument with the bouncers outside a club at the hotel over entering the establishment.
-The alleged incident took place on March 8 when the businessman, his wife and their friends had gone to the hotel for a Holi party, the police said.
+The bouncers are also seen thrashing, punching and kicking the victims.The police said on Sunday that the victim and his friend got into an argument with the bouncers outside a club at the hotel over entering the establishment.

 - Country: